Edgar-Donk/PIL-dimensions/docs/bres/thick_circles.rst

    **Concentric circles**

-   When drawing concentric circles, based on the single width script, often there are gaps between the circles. (the paths of each circle differ)
+   Often when drawing concentric circles, based on the single width script, there are gaps between the circles. (the paths of each circle differ)

 Using thick :ref:`lines<thick-lines>` as an example, assume that the circles